Lion at the Lincoln Park Zoo © Hot Dog Wolf

-Lincoln Park, beginning at North Avenue and following the shore of Lake Michigan northwards for several miles, is Chicago's largest park.
-It contains many things to see and do, such as bathing beaches, a botanical conservatory, a golf course, grassy meadows, formal gardens and sports fields.
+Lincoln Park, beginning at North Avenue and following the shore of Lake Michigan northwards, is Chicago's largest park.
+It contains many things to see and do, such as bathing beaches, a botanical conservatory, a golf course, grassy meadows, formal gardens, and sports fields.
 Pride of place is held by the standing statue of Abraham Lincoln, sculpted by Augustus Saint-Gaudens.
 His sitting Lincoln is in Chicago's other famous green lung, Grant Park.
-The most popular attraction within the park is the Lincoln Park Zoo, which not only houses hundreds of exotic animals in natural habitats, but offers experiences like paddle boat rides, a virtual safari trip, and the Endangered Species Carousel with 48 artisan-crafted wooden animals that accommodates up to 50 riders at a time.
+The most popular attraction within the park is the Lincoln Park Zoo, which not only houses hundreds of exotic animals, but offers experiences like paddle boat rides, a virtual safari trip, and the Endangered Species Carousel with 48 artisan-crafted wooden animals that accommodates 50 riders at a time.

 Opening times: Opening times vary according to season, but the zoo is open every day of the year.